• Who We Are

 Councils

-Talk is cheap.
 Our councils are about change.
-Change for the people on them and change from the people in the systems they are in.
+Change for the people who attend them and change from the people in the systems they are in.

 We have developed a tried-and-tested council model that’s used in prisons and in the community: for probation, youth offending teams and other services that serve people in the criminal justice system.

-It’s a chance for everyone on the wing or on licence to have their say with ideas and solutions.
+It’s a chance for everyone on the wing, or on licence, to have their say and contribute ideas and solutions to benefit everyone.

 Listening